-- A. Identify and adopt strategic housing investment areas - B. Revise residential zones in the Title 17, Zoning Code - C. Revise Title 17 to provide guidelines for short term rental housing and accessory dwelling units. - D. Provide expedited development review and permitting for new housing construction in Strategic Housing Investment Areas - E. Develop Housing-Directed Incentive Programs - F. Investigate a Healthy Housing Funding Program to maintain and increase quality of housing, including energy and health-related needs. - G. Monitor new loan and grant programs from state and federal housing agencies for local opportunities
+- A. Identify and adopt strategic housing investment areas. - B. Revise residential zones in the Title 17, Zoning Code. - C. Revise Title 17 to provide guidelines for short term rental housing and accessory dwelling units. - D. Provide expedited development review and permitting for new housing construction in Strategic Housing Investment Areas. - E. Develop Housing-Directed Incentive Programs. - F. Investigate a Healthy Housing Funding Program to maintain and increase quality of housing, including energy and health-related needs. - G. Monitor new loan and grant programs from state and federal housing agencies for local opportunities. - H. Evaluate land for consideration for future manufactured homes and other forms of lower cost housing.

-Develop partnership with Tribe and others who have access to infrastructure and housing programs and funding
+• Develop partnership with Tribe and others who have access to infrastructure and housing programs/funding.